davidelan/todo-list/README.md

 - [Browserling](https://www.browserling.com/) used to test the application on different browsers.
 - [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools) used to check the application for responsiveness and errors.

+# Programming Languages
-# Programming Languages, Frameworks and Libraries Used
+Programming Languages, Frameworks and Libraries Used

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics)